Methodology · v1

 Frontier agents bill differently.
 Anthropic offers Claude Max ($200/mo flat); OpenAI's ChatGPT Pro is $200/mo + per-call API overage; Google AI Ultra is bundled.
 To make scores comparable, CoderCup ignores actual billing and imputes a cost from observed token usage at the model's public rate card.

 The cap at $50 is calibrated to ~twice the cheapest plausible 240-minute run.
-Hitting efficiency = 0 means the agent spent $50+ on tokens — possible for chatty models on a 4-hour task, but unusual.
+Hitting cost = 0 means the agent spent $50+ on tokens — possible for chatty models on a 4-hour task, but unusual.
 The full rate table lives at scoring/rates.ts.
+Like wall-clock, cost drops out when telemetry is absent.

 05